arduino-libraries/ArduinoIoTCloud/docs/readme.md

 ## Connection Handler Library

-When the library is initalized via the `begin()` function, it will choose the specified **connection handler**, which is automatically added to your `thingProperties.h` file when configuring a Thing.
+When the library is initialized via the `begin()` function, it will choose the specified **connection handler**, which is automatically added to your `thingProperties.h` file when configuring a Thing.

 The connection handler is done via another library, [Arduino_ConnectionHandler](https://github.com/arduino-libraries/Arduino_ConnectionHandler), which supports Wi-Fi®, GSM, NB-IoT, LoRa® & Ethernet.